 Why are there Attorneys in the Workers’ Compensation System?

 California Workers’ Compensation Law is an Administrative Law.
 Parties in Civil Court matters have access to Jury Trials.
-In Workers’ Compensation Law, there are no juries.
-The Workers’ Compensation Administrative Law Judge (WCJ) is responsible for adjudicating the case.
+In the Workers’ Compensation Law, there are no juries.
+The Workers’ Compensation Administrative Law Judge (WCJ) adjudicates the case.
 The WCJ will act as the finder of fact.
-Attorneys are allowed to participate in workers’ compensation proceedings to advocate on issues relating to establishing facts and the law with respect to a particular case.
+Attorneys can participate in workers’ compensation proceedings to advocate for establishing facts and the law concerning a particular case.

 Frequently, because of the complexity of California Workers’ Compensation Law, the parties employ attorneys.
 California Workers’ Compensation Law is so complicated that the California State Bar offers attorneys the opportunity to certify as a specialist within the field.

-All parties involved in litigation before the California Workers’ Compensation Appeals Board, Injured Workers, Insurance Companies, Claims Administrators, Employers and Lien Claimants, employ Attorneys to represent them.
+All parties involved in litigation before the California Workers’ Compensation Appeals Board, injured workers, insurance companies, claims administrators, employers, and lien claims employ attorneys to represent them.

 Why Do Parties Change Attorneys?